Ambient-Pressure Superconductivity from Boron Icosahedral Superatoms: Superconductivity trends

 Where $N(\epsilon_F)$ $\langle g^2 \rangle$, $M$ and $\langle \omega^2 \rangle $ are the DOS at the Fermi energy, electron-phonon matrix element, atomic mass and average phonon frequency, respectively. $M$ and $\langle\omega^2 \rangle$ depend on the material, while $\langle g^2 \rangle$ mainly depends on which bonds contribute to states at the Fermi energy, and $N(\epsilon_F)$ depends on the position of the Fermi energy.

 Fig. \ref{figure5} summarizes the main superconducting properties for all metallic XB$_{12}$ compounds at ambient pressure.
-Critical temperatures (predicted using Eq. \ref{eq:mcmillan}) range from approximately 10 K for trivalent X (e.g., La) to over 70 K for CsB$_{12}$.
-This variation is caused by the corresponding increase in $\lambda$ (panel (b)), from $\sim 0.7$ in LaB$_{12}$ to $\lambda \sim 1.5$ (strong coupling) in CsB$_{12}$.
-As shown in Fig.~\ref{figure5} (e), the trend in $\lambda$ closely follows the behavior of the electronic density of states (DOS) at the Fermi level $N(0)$.
+Critical temperatures were predicted using Eq. \ref{eq:mcmillan} and a $\mu^{*}$ of 0.10 and 0.20, which is a conservative range of values assumed by most materials \cite{Pellegrini_SimplifiedEliashberg2022, Pellegrini_NatRev2024}.
+The calculated \tc{}'s range from 10 K for trivalent X (Y, La) to over 70 K for CsB$_{12}$.

+Using Eq. \ref{eq:mcmillan}, it is clear that this variation is caused by the corresponding increase in $\lambda$ (panel (b)), from $\sim 0.7$ in LaB$_{12}$ to $\lambda \sim 1.5$ (strong coupling) in CsB$_{12}$.
+As shown in Fig.~\ref{figure5} (e), the trend in $\lambda$ closely follows the behavior of the electronic density of states (DOS) at the Fermi level $N(\epsilon_F)$, hence if we could increase it, $\lambda$ should follow, and enhance the \tc{}.

-The strong dependency of $\lambda$ on $N(0)$ suggests that increasing the DOS could, in principle, enhance \tc{} even further, beyond the value of CsB$_{12}$.
-Given the steep profile of the DOS, one strategy to achieve this would be hole doping, to reach the high-DOS region immediately below the Fermi level.
-However, introducing Cs vacancies into CsB$_{12}$ would likely destabilize the framework.
-To test the idea of hole doping in a more controlled way, we performed a theoretical study of hypothetical XB$_{12}$ compounds with noble gas elements (Ar, Kr, Xe) at the X site.
+We discussed in Sect. \ref{sect:electronic}, that the whole \XB{12} family follows a rigid band behavior (Fig. S7 of the SM \cite{SM}).
+Given the steep profile of the DOS, one could envision further boosting the DOS via hole doping.
+However, introducing Cs vacancies into CsB$_{12}$ would leave a large void in the structure, which would lead to its collapse under pressure.
+Instead, to test the idea of hole doping in a more controlled way, we performed a theoretical study of hypothetical XB$_{12}$ compounds with noble gas elements (Ar, Kr, Xe) at the X site.

-Although these compounds have prohibitively high formation enthalpies ($ > 500$~meV/atom) and are not synthesizable, they provide a useful test of the electronic mechanism.
+Although these compounds exhibit prohibitively high formation enthalpies ($ > 500$~meV/atom) and are not synthesizable, they provide a useful test of the electronic mechanism to boost \tc{}.
 Indeed, noble gas substitutions significantly increase both $N(0)$ and $\lambda$.
 Yet, despite these gains, the predicted \tc{} remains essentially unchanged.
-This is due to the concurrent phonon softening, which offsets the enhanced coupling strength — revealing that CsB$_{12}$ already sits at the saturation limit for superconductivity in this structural family.
+This is due to the concurrent phonon softening, which offsets the enhanced coupling strength.
+The phonon softening is visible in the drop of the average phonon frequency $\omega_{avg}$ (panel (d)), that accompanies the increase in $\lambda$ (panel (b)).
+Unlike $\omega_{log}$, where modes with more coupling weigh more \cite{Allen_PRB_1975_transition}, $\omega_{avg}$ weighs each mode equally.
+Comparing $\omega_{avg}$ for alkaline-earth members (insulating, orange symbols), for which there is no coupling, and the rest (metallic, green, blue and purple symbols), reveals that coupling alone shifts the average frequency by 20 meV.
+In principle, phonon softening could also originate from hole doping that empties bonding states, effectively weakening the bond stiffness and hence decreasing the (bare) phonon frequencies.
+However, the strong dependence of $\lambda$ observed in Fig. \ref{figure5} (b) within atoms of the same group (Ar-Kr-Xe; K-Rb-Cs), where the charge remains constant, indicates that the coupling is the dominating factor.